HOW DO YOU BECOME A JUDGE?

 -Entries for most standard categories are limited to eight minutes total run time (TRT).
 If the submission exceeds its limit of eight minutes, DO NOT disqualify the entry.
 DO only judge on eight minutes of the submission and score accordingly.

--If you judge an entry that does not seem to be appropriate for the category, score it low on questions that relate to content.
-If support materials are lacking and you cannot judge the producer’s intent, score the entry low of those questions.
+-If support materials are lacking and you cannot judge the producer’s intent, score the entry low of those questions.

-If you are unable to view an entry due to issues with permissions, please notify Katie at email@example.com she will contact the entrant to enable access.
+If you are unable to view an entry due to issues with permissions, please notify Megan at firstname.lastname@example.org .
+She will contact the entrant to enable access.

 More Tips & Information on Judging